 - (iii) "Staff" includes all those on the payroll of the school who (specific to clause (1)) have been an employee continuously for two years at the time of application.
 "Children of staff" refers to situations where the staff member is the natural parent, the legal guardian ort a resident step parent. - (iv) The child's permanent resident is where they live, normally including weekends and during school holidays as well as during the week, and should be used for the application.
-The permanent address of children who spend part of their week with one parent and part with the other, at different addresses, will be the address at which they spend most of their time. - (v) "Sibling" refers to brother or sister half-brother or half-sister, adoptive brother or adoptive sister, foster brother or foster sister, step brother or step sister living as one family unit at the same address.
+The permanent address of children who spend part of their week with one parent and part with the other, at different addresses, will be the address at which they spend most of their time.
+Where a child's time is evenly divided between the parents, parents must agree which address they would like to be considered for the purposes for the application.
+In the event of a dispute, in the absence of a relevant court order, the admission authority will make a judgement of which address applies, taking into account the address registered with the child's current school or childminder, the address registered for child benefit and the address registered with the child's GP. - (v) "Sibling" refers to brother or sister half-brother or half-sister, adoptive brother or adoptive sister, foster brother or foster sister, step brother or step sister living as one family unit at the same address.
 It will also be applied to situations where a full, half or adoptive brother or sister are living at separate addresses.
 Criteria 3 and 5 children who at the time of application have a sibling for whom the offer or a place at the preferred school has been accepted, even if the sibling is not yet attending. - (vi) "Displaced" refers to a child who was refused a place at the catchment school in the normal admissions round having named it in the application and was not offered a higher named preference school.